Production Possibilities Curve

 If an increase in the quality or quantity of resources (including technological changes) only benefits the production of one of the products, only that side of the PPC will move outward.
 For example, the development of new fertilizing techniques or improved human capital for farm workers would increase the possible production of corn without impacting the possible production of robots.
 That would cause the corn side of the PPC to move outward.
 This shift would also increase the opportunity costs of producing robots while decreasing the opportunity costs for producing corn.

 How do you find opportunity costs on the production possibilities curve?

-Opportunity costs can be found on the production possibilities curve as well.
+Opportunity costs can be found and calculated (when there are numbers) from a production possibilities curve.
 To figure out the opportunity cost of a given change in production just check the axes and do the math.
 If production for this economy moved from point A to point B the production of corn would increase from 20 tons to 35 tons.
 But those extra 15 tons (35-20) of corn are not free.
 That is because the production of robots is reduced from 90 to 70.
 So, the opportunity cost of those extra 15 tons of corn is 20 robots (90-70).
 Likewise, moving production from point B to point A comes at a cost of 15 tons of corn.

 What is the difference between a concave PPC and a linear PPC?

 When a PPC is concave (bowed out) from the origin, opportunity costs increase as the production of either good increases.
 Look at the PPC for corn and robots.
 In this economy increasing the production of corn doesn’t cost very many robots at first.
 Continuing to increase the production of corn costs greater and greater quantities of robots with each successive increase in the production of corn.
 You can see the increasing opportunity cost on the graph.
 Constant increases in the production of corn have increasing costs in terms of robots.